-The diaphragm is the primary muscle of respiration.
-Disorders of the diaphragm can result in significant impairment of breathing.
-The Diaphragm Center at Columbia University Medical Center provides the most advanced diagnostic and treatment strategies available for these disorders.
+An injured diaphragm can result in significant breathing issues that impact daily life.
+In serious cases, a diaphragm injury can result in a loss of speech and mechanical ventilation.
+The Diaphragm Center at Columbia University Irving Medical Center provides the most advanced diagnostic and treatment strategies available for diaphragm conditions.

 CONDITIONS WE TREAT

 The Diaphragm Center team performs a high volume of diaphragm surgeries for diaphragm and phrenic nerve injuries.

 Call (212) 305-3408 for existing patients, (212) 304-7535 for new patients to make an appointment with an expert from the Diaphragm Center at Columbia.

 - Diaphragm paralysis and weakness: a disorder in which the diaphragm does not function as it should.
 This is due to a weakened signal from the phrenic nerve, or in rare cases, to the diaphragm itself.

 - Diaphragm eventration: a condition in which parts of the diaphragm are located in an abnormally high or elevated position in the chest. cause respiratory problems and exhaustion that can affect daily life.
 Caused by paralysis, aplasia, or muscular weakness.

 - Congenital Central Hypoventilation Syndrome (CCHS): a genetic disorder that causes receptors in the brain to incorrectly monitor CO2 levels and the body is unable to constantly maintain a normal level of oxygen in the blood.

 - Morgani hernia: a condition in which there is a hole in front of the diaphragm, causing the liver and/or intestines to move up the chest cavity.